N1XIL9/N1XIL9/README.md

 - :telescope: I’m working as a Music Composer and Web Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical and Music Content Writing.
+- :seedling: Exploring music and technical content writing.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-NicolaLerra-blue?style=flat&logo=Linkedin&logoColor=white)](https://it.linkedin.com/in/nicola-lerra?trk=profile-badge)
 <br>